MindPort-GmbH/VR-Builder/Documentation/vr-builder-manual.md

 ### Configuration

-This behavior is a sequence combining a Delay and a Play Audio File behavior.
+The Audio Hint behavior is a sequence combining a Delay and a Play Audio File behavior.
 Please refer to the documentation for the [Behavior Sequence](#utilitybehavior-sequence), the [Delay behavior](#utilitydelay) and the [Play Audio File behavior](#guidanceplay-audio-file).

 ------